-The benefits of certain treatments, as well as the speed at which they are being developed and approved, is an important factor to consider when continuing social distancing policies.
-Though we still need large scale trials, several studies have already found positive results.
+The benefits of certain treatments, as well as the speed at which they are being developed and approved, is an important factors to consider when continuing social distancing policies.
+Though we still need large-scale trials, several studies have already found positive results.

 We still need large-scale trials for all treatments, but the positive outcomes of both convalescent plasma and medications are proving hopeful.
 Convalescent plasma (CP) has been found to improve clinical symptoms and paraclinical criteria rapidly, significantly increase or maintain the neutralizing antibodies at a high level, and help patients absorb lung lesions.

 Dozens of companies worldwide are working on vaccines, and several have already started human trials.
 A vaccine is critical to managing COVID-19, and Moderna recently announced the vaccine they’ve been working on with the National Institute of Allergies and Infectious Diseases is safe and able to stimulate an immune response against the infection in a small sample.